 Elysa Marco is a cognitive and behavioral child neurologist.
 She cares for children with all types of neurologic concerns, however, she specializes in the evaluation and treatment of children with cognitive, sensory, and behavioral challenges.
-Dr. Marco participates in the care of children at the UCSF Medical Center Pediatric Neurology Clinic and the UCSF Marin-based practice in Greenbrae.
-In addition to her general child neurology and cognitive behavior focused clinics, she co-directs the monthly Autism NeuroGenetics Clinic where children on the autism spectrum can receive coordinated evaluation and treatment from specialists in neurology and genetics.
+Dr. Marco participates in the care of children at Cortica Healthcare in Marin county (San Rafael).

 Dr. Marco received her BA in psychology at the University of Pennsylvania and then obtained her MD at the University of California, San Francisco.
 She continued her residency training at UCSF in pediatrics, neurology, and child neurology.
 In addition, she completed a cognitive and behavioral fellowship with an emphasis on the genetics of cognitive impairment.
-She joined the faculty of UCSF in 2005 and is an active clinician, researcher, and educator.
+She was on the UCSF faculty from 2005-2019 and continues as an active clinician, researcher, and educator at Cortica Healthcare.